kkauder/eic.github.io/_posts/2020-06-15-software-news.md

 <img src="{{ '/assets/images/diagrams/escalate/tracking_fit_crop.png' | relative_url }}" height="200" style="float:left; padding: 10px 20px 10px 20px;"/>
 We try to keep escalate packages easily installable on users machines ([using ejpm](https://gitlab.com/eic/escalate/ejpm)).
-ACTS requires C++17 and the latest Boost libraries and it might be a problem to build it even on not very old machines without attaching CVMFS or using Conda.
-So we made ACTS a peer dependency - if one installs it, ejana is build with its reconstruction plugins.
-Without ACTS ejana it built with only fast simulation modules and minimal dependencies.
+ACTS requires C++17 and the latest Boost libraries and it might be a problem to build it even on not too old machines without attaching CVMFS or using non system compilers.
+So we made ACTS a peer dependency - if one installs it, ejana is built with its reconstruction plugins.
+Without ACTS ejana it built with only fast simulation and minimal dependencies.

 <div style="clear: left;"></div>